carlosaccp/carlosaccp.github.io/_pages/about.md

 Mathematical Interests
 ======
 I am mainly drawn to Probability, Mathematical Statistics, Analysis, and Mathematical Physics.
-Some topics I have spent some time thinking about include [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)), especially Stochastic Optimal Transport, [Random Matrix Theory](https://en.wikipedia.org/wiki/Random_matrix), [Interacting Particle Systems](https://en.wikipedia.org/wiki/Interacting_particle_system), [Stochastic Differential Equations](https://en.wikipedia.org/wiki/Stochastic_differential_equation) and [Partial Differential Equations](https://en.wikipedia.org/wiki/Partial_differential_equation).
+Some topics I have spent some time thinking about include [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)), [Random Matrix Theory](https://en.wikipedia.org/wiki/Random_matrix) and [Interacting Particle Systems](https://en.wikipedia.org/wiki/Interacting_particle_system).
+I also enjoy thinking about discrete probability, and I have a soft spot for Combinatorics and Statistical Mechanics.
+Finally, I like applying my mathematical knowledge to problems arising from Computer Science and Machine Learning.

-I am planning to learn more about the [KPZ Universality Class](https://arxiv.org/pdf/1106.1596.pdf) and [Integrable Probability](https://arxiv.org/pdf/1212.3351.pdf) in the near future.
-Furthermore, I am counting on taking classes on [Field Theory](https://en.wikipedia.org/wiki/Quantum_field_theory), [Hydrodynamic Limits](https://en.wikipedia.org/wiki/Thermodynamic_limit) and [Concentration Inequalities](https://en.wikipedia.org/wiki/Concentration_inequality).
-Nevertheless, I am always open to new ideas and suggestions!
-For example, I was recently exposed to [Ramsey Theory](https://en.wikipedia.org/wiki/Ramsey_theory) and I am keen to learn more about it.
+I wrote my MSc dissertation on the optimal matching problem and its connection to opttimal transport; I was very lucky to be supervised by [Prof James Martin](https://www.stats.ox.ac.uk/~martin/).

 Mentors
 ======